temporalio/documentation/docs/java/workflows.md

 ### Calling Activities Asynchronously

 Sometimes Workflows need to perform certain operations in parallel.
-The `Async` class static methods allow you to invoke any Activity asynchronously.
-The calls return a `Promise` result immediately.
+The Temporal Java SDK provides the `Async` class which includes static methods used to invoke any Activity asynchronously.
-`Promise` is similar to both Java `Future` and `CompletionStage`.
-The `Promise` `get` blocks until a result is available.
+The calls return a result of type `Promise` which is similar to the Java `Future` and `CompletionStage`.

-It also exposes the `thenApply` and `handle` methods.
-See the `Promise` JavaDoc for technical details about differences with `Future`.
+When you need to get the results of an async invoked Activity method, you can use the `Promise` `get` method to block until the Activity method result is available.

-To convert a synchronous call:
+To convert the following synchronous Activity method call:

 ```java
 String localName = activities.download(sourceBucket, sourceFile);